Seewoosagur Ramgoolam: Early life

-Family life

-In 1939 Ramgoolam married Sushil Ramjoorawon.
-She gave birth to their daughter Sunita (now Sunita Joypaul) and their son Navin Ramgoolam.

-Political career before Independence
+Political career

+Pre-independence

-In 1935 he returned to Mauritius after completing medical studies in London and Seewoosagur worked to improve the living and working conditions of the bulk of the island's population which consisted of the descendants of indentured Indian laborers and enslaved Africans.
-In 1947 Ramgoolam joined the Labour Party.
-At that time the party was still under the leadership of its original founders Emmanuel Anquetil, Maurice Curé, Pandit Sahadeo, Renganaden Seeneevassen and Mamode Hassenjee, Jean Prosper, Barthelemy Ohsan, Samuel Barbe and Godefroy Moutia who initiated the party in 1936.
+In 1935, he returned to Mauritius after completing medical studies in London and Seewoosagur worked to improve the living and working conditions of the bulk of the island's population which consisted of the descendants of indentured Indian laborers and enslaved Africans.
+After joining Edgar Laurent's party Union Mauricienne and Jules Koenig's Groupement des Douze, it was in 1947 that Ramgoolam joined the Labour Party a short time before the 1948 General Elections.
+Ramgoolam realised the increasing popularity of the new Labour Party leader Guy Rozemont, who succeeded Emmanuel Anquetil in 1946.
+Up to that time the Labour Party had been under the leadership of its original founders Emmanuel Anquetil, Maurice Curé, Pandit Sahadeo, Renganaden Seeneevassen and Mamode Hassenjee, Jean Prosper, Barthelemy Ohsan, Samuel Barbe and Godefroy Moutia who initiated the party in 1936.
 In September 1940 and during the Second World War he became one of the founders of the Labour Party's newspaper Advance which advocated universal suffrage, economic reform and social justice.
 Ramgoolam wrote a series of articles using pseudonym Thumb Mark II which challenged the island's established conservative sugar oligarchs.
 He was also appointed as President of the group known as Indian Cultural Association.
-Seewoosagur Ramgoolam also joined the masonic fraternity and was an active member of the Loge de la Triple Espérance.
+On 5 February 1938 Seewoosagur Ramgoolam was initiated into the masonic fraternity.
+On 24 November 1975 during a trip to Paris he joined Loge Mozart and on 1 April 1976 he was present at the Chambre Symbolique of the Loge de la Triple Espérance where he was awarded the honorary title of 33rd Degree of Scottish Rites.
+His involvement assisted in the bi-centenary celebrations of Freemasonry in Mauritius in 1976.